 Digital technologies have radically changed the way creative content is produced, distributed and accessed.
 Copyright ensures that authors, composers, artists, film makers and other creators receive recognition, payment and protection for their works.
 It rewards creativity and stimulates investment in the creative sector.
-33 sectors of the EU economy are considered copyright-intensive, accounting directly for over 7 million jobs, or 3% of employment in the EU.
+Thirty-three sectors of the EU economy are considered copyright-intensive, accounting directly for over 7 million jobs, or 3% of employment in the EU.

 Copyright in the Digital Single Market

 The Communication on a modern and more European copyright framework adopted on 9 December 2015 sets out the main political objectives and areas of action as well as the timeline, based on a step-by-step approach.

 A first legislative proposal was adopted on 14 June 2017, the regulation on cross-border portability of online content services, which aims at ensuring that consumers who buy or subscribe to films, sport broadcasts, music, e-books and games can access them when they travel in other EU countries.

 What are copyright and related rights?

-These are rights granted to authors (copyright or authors' rights) and to performers, producers and broadcasters (related rights).
+These are rights granted to authors (copyright or authors' rights) and performers, producers and broadcasters (related rights).
 They include:

-- Economic rights which enable rightholders to control the use of their works and other protected material and be remunerated for their use.
+- Economic rights that enable rightholders to control the use of their works and other protected material and be remunerated for their use.
 They normally take the form of exclusive rights, notably to authorise or prohibit the making and distribution of copies as well as communication to the public.
 Economic rights and their terms of protection are harmonised at EU level.